-Fecal coliform levels meet the standards for the current month.
-Over the year, seasonal variations in fecal coliform levels are observed, usually related to icing over of nearby water bodies and birds visiting Wachusett, which tends to freeze later in the year.
-The six-month running average is well below the 10% standard.
+Fecal coliform levels exceeded the standard for the first time since 1993, when bird control and other protection efforts brought MWRA into regulatory compliance.
+During the six months ending in January, 14 of 130 samples exceeded the standard.
+Over each year, seasonal variations in fecal coliform levels are observed, usually related to icing over of nearby water bodies and birds visiting Wachusett, which tends to freeze later in the year.

+MWRA provided disinfection adequate to achieve EPA's requirement of 99.9% inactivation of giardia cysts and 99.99% inactivation of viruses in drinking water.
 Since September 1997, MWRA has added sodium hypochlorite to source water at Cosgrove Intake to achieve primary disinfection.
 The concentration (C) of the disinfectant in the water over time (T) yields a measure of the effectiveness of disinfection, CT.
 The required CT varies with water temperature, pH, and other factors.
 MWRA calculates daily CT inactivation rates at maximum flow, as specified by EPA regulations.
-EPA requires a CT sufficient to achieve 99.9% inactivation of giardia cysts and 99.99% inactivation of viruses in drinking water.
 CT based on a single measurement, or 'timeslice', gives a lower disinfection credit than CT based on an integrated calculation, a more precise measurement.
 The integrated calculation method would permit a lower chlorine dose, which minimizes disinfection by-products in treated water.
 MWRA and DEP are together discussing the possibility of using this method of calculation to determine regulatory compliance in the future.